jkasaudhan/beautiful-jekyll/_posts/2016-12-4-understanding-javascript-closures.md

 var myFunc = makeFunc();
 myFunc();
 ```
 This piece of code will alert the name "Jitendra" as expected.
 Interesting thing to notice in this code is makeFunc() returns a function displayeName() before it is executed.
 We might think once a function makeFunc() is executed, its local variable _name_ cannot be accessed but it is not the case in case of Closure.
-Here a variable _myFunc_ has become a closure.
+A variable _myFunc_ has become a closure.
 A closure is a special kind of object that combines two things: a function, and the environment in which that function was created.
+The environment consist of any local variables which were in-scope when the closure was created.
+In this case _myFunc_ is a closure which consist of function _displayName_ and the value of the local variable _name_.